54 Best Halloween Songs to Add to Your Costume Party Playlist

 “Somebody’s Watching Me” by Rockwell

 This track is so utterly catchy, you might sing along with it well before considering just how paranoid the lyrics sound.
 “Somebody’s Watching Me” was Rockwell’s biggest hit (by a lot), but at least it stands the test of time in terms of being a great Halloween song.
-And it always makes us look behind us…just in case.
-These super scary books will do the same.
+And it always makes us look behind us … just in case.

 “Stranger Things” by Kyle Dixon and Michael Stein